LasneF/openidRef/ClientCredential.md

 ### Usage

 Client credential flow is designed handling machine to machine communication.
-Client must be able have access securely to sentive information such as the clientId and client secret those used to to store in a key vault.
+Client must be able have access securely to sensitive information such as the clientId and client secret those used to to store in a key vault.

 Client Credential flow is describe in this [RFC6749 section 4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4)

-This flow does not suits for Web client, or mobile interaction as those sentitive credentials can be stolen.
+This flow does not suits for Web client, or mobile interaction as those sensitive credentials can be stolen.